 What skills does a midwife need?

-There are two types of skills that make a great midwife.
-Technical skills are made up of the clinical knowledge and practice you learn in the subjects from your degrees.
-That’s things like infant nutrition, the use of medications, how the human anatomy works, and how to deliver the right care for mothers pre-, during and post-birth.
+Two types of skills make a great midwife.
+Technical skills are made up of the clinical knowledge and practice you learn in the subjects of your degree.
+These include infant nutrition, the use of medications, how the human anatomy works, and how to deliver the right care for mothers pre-, during and post-birth.

 The second type of skills are those known as soft skills (also sometimes called employability skills).
 These are the personal attributes, the human skills, if you like, that help you become the very best midwife you can be.
 We’re talking things like: